 The time-box I set makes sure I don’t get distracted with other things to practice while I focus on that language and it creates a daily space for me to work on this one thing.

-Having a daily plan of action
+Having a daily and weekly plan of action

 Having a daily plan of action is vital to achieving goals.
 A daily plan of action comes from having a weekly, monthly, or yearly plan of action, and all those stem from your goals that you structured earlier.